 12) Healthy desserts.

 Healthy and delicious desserts are easily made by changing out some of the ingredients with more healthy ingredients.
+One of my favs is Gluten-Free & Vegan Apple Crisp Dessert Recipe.
 Always have plain fruit options along with traditional choices.
-For some great healthy recipes check out http://www.pinterest.com/oawhealth/healthy-foods/
+For some other great healthy recipes check out http://www.pinterest.com/oawhealth/healthy-foods/

 13) Don’t be a couch potato.